fdeblasio/pokeemerald-expansion/README.md

 - Eevee:
     - Def: 50->55
     - SpA: 45->55
-    - Now evolves into Espeon only with a Sun Stone
-    - Now evolves into Umbreon only with a Moon Stone
-    - Now evolves into Sylveon only with a Dawn Stone
+    - Now evolves into only Espeon (with a Sun Stone), Umbreon (with a Moon Stone), or Sylveon (with a Dawn Stone)
     - Swift and Bite swap levels
     - Learns Body Slam at level 45

 - All Eeveelutions:
     - Learn Body Slam by level up

-- Vaporeon:
-    - Learns Bubble Beam (replacing Aurora Beam), Rain Dance (replacing Aqua Ring), and Scald (replacing Muddy Water) by level up
-    - Learns Aurora Beam, Aqua Ring, and Muddy Water at level 1
-    - Learns Surf at level 45

-- Jolteon:
-    - Learns Shock Wave (replacing Double Kick) and Electric Terrain (replacing Pin Missile) by level up
-    - Learns Double Kick and Pin Missile at level 1
-    - Learns Thunderbolt at level 45

-- Flareon:
-    - Learns Will-O-Wisp (replacing Smog), Flame Wheel (replacing Bite), and Sunny Day (replacing Fire Spin) by level up
-    - Learns Smog, Bite, and Fire Spin at level 1
-    - Learns Temper Flare at level 45

 - Espeon:
     - Learns Hypnosis (replacing Swift), Psychic Terrain (replacing Power Swap), and Extrasensory (replacing Psychic) by level up